-Equity is a hot button issue in American public schools.
+Equity in schools is a hot button issue.
 Educators work hard to provide the best possible instruction for their students.
-In some places, the idea of equity in schools seems to be misunderstood.
+Some people misunderstand the concept of equity in schools.
 The issue may be a general misunderstanding of what equity is and why it is necessary.

-This article is intended to provide a general overview of how equity can improve learning opportunities and outcomes for students.
+This article explains how equity can improve learning opportunities and outcomes for students.
 It is true that, under an equitable approach, individual students may receive access to varying supports and resources.
 As you will discover, not every learner needs access to all supports.
 Unfortunately, it seems that the loudest voices of dissent come from families and communities that are the least in need of equity.

 Equity vs. Equality

-Equality means that all learners will have the exact same opportunities, resources, and supports.
+Equality means that all learners get the exact same opportunities, resources, and supports.
 In many areas of life, equality is the standard to which we should aspire.
-However, this model does not work in education.
+However, this model is not ideal in education.

 Before we dive deeper into the subject, I need to clarify this idea.
 Certainly, each individual student should be treated with equal care, dignity, and respect, and be seen as an equal member of the school community.
 For our purposes, we will consider equity with regard to the resources and opportunities needed for learning.

-Not every student will require, or benefit from, the same resources and opportunities.
-When we pursue equity, we work to ensure that each individual is offered a fair chance to learn and succeed in school.
-Whereas equality requires everyone to receive identical treatment, equity asks educators to consider individual needs and allocate opportunities and resources accordingly.
+Not every student will require or benefit from the same resources and opportunities.
+Schools should pursue equity by ensuring everyone has a fair chance to learn and succeed.
+Equality requires everyone to receive identical treatment, but equity asks educators to consider individual needs and allocate opportunities and resources accordingly.

 Equity Levels the Playing Field